 Treatment For Methylphenidate (Ritalin) Addiction

 While there are no medications approved for treating methylphenidate (Ritalin) addiction, there are plenty of options.
-The best addiction treatment programs use a combination of therapies to educate the individual and explore personal issues related to substance abuse.
+The best addiction treatment programs use a combination of therapies to educate the individual and explore personal issues related to substance use.

 Behavioral therapies are commonly used to help people with a methylphenidate addiction to examine thoughts and behaviors and identify negative influences in their lives.
 These therapies may be combined with counseling and support groups to encourage emotional growth and positive relationships.